apakhbari/CheatSheets/Storage/Ceph/Readme.md

 - By default replication is 3 in ceph, so we have data on 3 different place
 - When you request for a block, ceph create an image for you which is something that you can use of as your block
 - Time is very important in ceph, all of our nodes have to have same time-date
+- the accessibility config file is located at ` /etc/ceph/ceph.keyring `

 ## Ceph Components
 ### Ceph monitors (MON)